United Nations Observer Mission in Georgia

 The Security Council passed another resolution on 30 July 2003, on the recommendation of Secretary-General Kofi Annan, authorizing for a civilian police component of 20 officers be added to UNOMIG, in order to strengthen its capacity to carry out its mandate and assist in the return of refugees and internally displaced persons.

 On 30 January 2004, again at the request of Secretary-General Annan, Security Council Resolution 1524 was passed, which extended UNOMIG's mandate until 31 July 2004.

 UNOMIG was concerned with security, assisting the return of the displaced and repairs of key infrastructure, such as roads and bridges.
 As of January 2003, 21 projects were at an advanced or intermediate stage and 10 others were awaiting the release of funds by donors.
 They also continued to push for a political settlement to the conflict, though Secretary-General Annan complained about the slow rate of progress.
 In late 2003, UNOMIG became concerned about an increase in kidnappings, murders and robberies, particularly in the Gori region.

 The last chief military observer was Major General Anwar Hussain from Bangladesh.
 The strength of UNOMIG on 20 September 2008 stood at 134 military observers (including 12 medical personnel) and 17 police advisers.

 In the mission the next vehicles were used during the patrols by the unarmed military observes:

 Toyota 4Runner, Nissan Patrol (now instead of the Toyota 4Runner), NYALA RG-31 [mine protected vehicle, along the cease-fire line (CFL) and at the training areas].
 The Nissan Patrol was used mainly in the Restricted Weapon Zone (RWZ) and in the Security Zone (SZ) of the mission.

 In every patrol there were 2 vehicles with 4 unarmed military observers and one interpreter.
 The patrols were always in radio connection with the sector [Gali Sector HQ (in Abkhazia) or Zugdidi Sector HQ (in Georgia); and Sukhumi HQ (in Abkhazia)].
 There were radio devices for every observers and in the vehicles because of the safety.
 Along the cease-fire line (CFL) there were a lot of Security Posts (SP) and Observing Posts (OP) both of the sides.

 In the patrolling team only one person could be from one nation during the patrol.
 For example: 4 unarmed military observers were on the patrol from the next nations: Hungary, Indonesia, Germany, Argentina.

-The mission concluded in 2009 because of a Russian veto in the United Nations Security Council.
+Following the Russian invasion of Georgia, the mission concluded in 2009 because of a Russian veto in the United Nations Security Council.
 As a result of the Russian veto, UNOMIG which had been active in the region since 1993, and had 150 personnel on the ground at the time of the veto, made up of 131 military observers and 20 police officers, saw its mandate expire on 16 June 2009 at 4 am GMT.